jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/build.md

 1. Click Create to create the deployment job.

 1. Keep track of the progress of the deployment, when copying and extracting completes, the status will change to **Launching**.

+** Please be patient -- launching may take a few minutes while it's loading the inference models into memory **

 1. Bring your robot over to one of the road tracks.